BroeDaniel/mywebsite/posts/cell-based-meat-intro.md

 > "We shall escape the absurdity of growing a whole chicken in order to eat the breast or wing, by growing these parts separately under a suitable medium." <sup>4</sup>

-It wasn't until the 2000s, however, that the first cell-based meat prototype was created by a team of Dutch scientists led by <a href="https://www.su.org/experts/mark-post" target="_blankt"><em>Mark Post</em></a>.
+It wasn't until the 2000s, however, that the first cell-based meat prototype was created by a team of Dutch scientists led by <a href="https://www.su.org/experts/mark-post" target="_blank"><em>Mark Post</em></a>.
 The team used muscle cells taken from a living cow and grew them into small pieces of meat in the lab.
 It is created by culturing animal cells in a laboratory to grow meat tissue.
 The process typically involves:

 1. Taking a small sample of animal cells, usually from muscle tissue (without causing harm to the animal)
 2. Isolate the cells: Next, the cells are separated from the rest of the tissue and placed into a nutrient-rich liquid solution.